jakeokony1024/Mikes-Movie-Search/README.md

 * JQuery
 * OMDB Api

-To view the contributors for the site, click [here]: https://github.com/jakeokony1024/Mikes-Movie-Search/graphs/contributors.
+To view the contributors for the site, click [here](https://github.com/jakeokony1024/Mikes-Movie-Search/graphs/contributors).

 My role for this site was to build the structure for the API calls, store data in local storage, and style and design the mobile responsiveness.